motion/orbit/next.md

+- dont show pin if already pinned (show that its pinned)
 - dont show the exact same item in context for itself
 - finish buckets
   - needs to take you back home when changing bucket